logicalclocks/logicalclocks.github.io/docs/admin/audit/audit-logs.md

     | audit_log_date_format | if io.hops.hopsworks.audit.helper.JSONLogFormatter is used as audit log file type, this will set the date format of the output JSON.
 The format should be java.text.SimpleDateFormat compatible string. |

 !!! warning
     Hopsworks application needs to be reloaded for any changes to be applied.
-For doing that, go to the Payara admin panel (```https://<your-domain>:4848```), click on _Aplications_ on the side menu and reload the _hopsworks-ear_ application.
+For doing that, go to the Payara admin panel (```https://<your-domain>:4848```), click on _Applications_ on the side menu and reload the _hopsworks-ear_ application.

 ## Step 2: Access the Logs